 What is Health Research?

-Health research is an investigation of a human health issue to learn more about it.
+Health research, also called medical research, is an investigation of a human health issue to learn more about it.
 It is usually funded by the government, private foundations, and/or drug companies with the hope that the new information will be useful to patients, the community, and other researchers.

 What are types of health research?